LVMAC Scholarship Program

 -- For those from the Lehigh Valley --

-2. Veterans of working age seeking meaningful reemployment due to job loss
+- Veterans seeking meaningful reemployment due to job loss

-4. Children and Un-Remarried Spouses of Service members Killed in Action
+- Children and un-remarried spouses of service members Killed in Action

 Eligibility Rules for Veterans Applying

-- Was honorably separated or discharged (meaning an honorable or general discharge under honorable conditions was received)
+- was honorably separated or discharged (meaning an honorable or general discharge under honorable conditions was received); and

 - As of 1 March 2015, veterans may now apply for up to four consecutive, annual awards.

 - As of 1 March 2015, students may apply for two consecutive, annual awards.